 The World Wide Web will present you and your whole family an exciting new world of experiences.
 All Content and information on the internet is available And free for everyone to access and depending on what you are searching for, the content that is available to you can be range from entertaining, educational and rewarding to explicit, offensive and irrelevant to your needs.
-Protecting your children from this harmful information is just as important online as it is in the real world.
-If you are a parent, you can play an important role in helping your children have safe and positive experience when online and help them avoid the bad content that is sexually explicit, violent, prohibited or even illegal.
+Cyber safety is extremely important and protecting your children from this harmful information is just as important online as it is in the real world.
+If you are a parent, you can play an important role in cyber safety awareness, education and helping your children have safe and positive experience when online and help them avoid the bad content that is sexually explicit, violent, prohibited or even illegal.

 Another risk involved with online activity is the vulnerability to cyber bullying or the unwanted contact by strangers.
 There is also risks that you children may unknowingly or deliberately share personal information without realising they may be subject to financial or identity theft.
 Below are a few tips to help you protect your children online.

 Tips to help you protect your children online

 Here are some basic tips to help you protect your children online:

 - ensure that your computer located in a public area of your home – the family or living room, rather than a bedroom.